 Skip to main content

-The RCA camera was commercial broadcast-quality, donated by local television station WFBM (now known as WRTV) after the station upgraded its cameras in the late 1960s.
-Elmer Friman, the second director of MERP, was formerly with WFBM.
+The original television studio was a converted classroom in Medical Science, and was not soundproof.
+It was also used for storage, office space and equipment maintenance.
+There was only one color camera —a huge, commercial broadcast-quality RCA TK-12 color studio camera, donated by WFBM (now WRTV) after the station upgraded its cameras in the late 1960s.
+Elmer Friman, the second director of MERP, was also formerly with WFBM.

-Speaking to the The Indianapolis Star about the series, Jesseph spoke to the importance of reaching Indiana physicians statewide: “We of the School of Medicine have the. . . obligation to serve as a forum for the collection, interpretation and dissemination of new and even controversial scientific information and methods of treatment.”
+Speaking to the The Indianapolis Star about the series, Jesseph spoke to the importance of reaching Indiana physicians statewide: “We of the [IU] School of Medicine have the . . . obligation to serve as a forum for the collection, interpretation and dissemination of new and even controversial scientific information and methods of treatment.”

 Thank you to the following individuals for contributing their time and expertise to develop this blog series: